wbcolon/xPlay/README.md

 queue.
 A double-click on an artist will queue all albums of the selected artist.
 The horizontal artist selector list can be used to filter the artist list by the first character.
 The filtering is removed if you click on *none*.
 If a selector is double-clicked then all selected artists with their albums are queue.
 A double-click on *none* will queue the entire music library.
+The queue does support a shuffle mode where the tracks will be played at random.
+The jump to an individual track in the queue or the deque of a single track is not supported in shuffle mode.

 The database overlay (if activated) marks every artist, album and track with a star (*) if it has been played within the configured time period.
 For each track a tooltip is added that shows how many times this track has been